-This fact sheet provides information for people who have contact with the Commission about corruption issues - for example by making a referral, being asked to provide information or attend an interview or hearing, or by becoming aware that the Commission is conducting an investigation that could affect their interests.
+This fact sheet provides information for people who have contact with the Commission about corruption issues.
+This includes people who have made a referral, been asked to provide information or attend an interview or hearing, or who have become aware the Commission is conducting an investigation that could affect their interests.